-- 44.(1) The Municipal Planning Registrar must inform the Municipal Planning Tribunal of the Municipal Council's decision, if- - (a) the application for municipal planning approval includes an application for the zoning or rezoning of land; and - (b) a new zone has to be introduced in the Land Use Scheme or it has to be amended in order to zone or rezone the land. - (2) The Municipal Planning Registrar must inform the Municipal Planning Tribunal of the Municipal Council's decision within 60 days of the Municipal Council's decision, or such further period as agreed upon with the applicant, which period may not exceed 180 days after the date of the Municipal Council's. decision. - (3) The Municipal Planning Tribunal must decide an application for municipal planning approval to zone or rezone land that involves the introduction of a new zone or an amendment to the Land Use scheme within 60 days after it was notified of the Municipal council's decision, or within such further period as agreed upon with the applicant, which period may not exceed 180 days after the date that it was notified of the Municipal council's decision. - (4) An application for municipal planning approval lapses, if the Municipal Planning Tribunal failed to decide an application to zone or rezone land that involves the introduction of a new zone or an amendment to the Land Use scheme within the time permitted.
+- 44.(1) The Municipal Planning Registrar must inform the Municipal Planning Tribunal of the Municipal Council's decision, if- - (a) the application for municipal planning approval includes an application for the zoning or rezoning of land; - (b) a new zone has to be introduced in the Land Use Scheme or it has to be amended in order to zone or rezone the land. - (2) The Municipal Planning Registrar must inform the Municipal Planning Tribunal of the Municipal Council's decision within 60 days of the Municipal Council's decision, or such further period as agreed upon with the applicant, which period may not exceed 180 days after the date of the Municipal Council's. decision. - (3) The Municipal Planning Tribunal must decide an application for municipal planning approval to zone or rezone land that involves the introduction of a new zone or an amendment to the Land Use scheme within 60 days after it was notified of the Municipal council's decision, or within such further period as agreed upon with the applicant, which period may not exceed 180 days after the date that it was notified of the Municipal council's decision. - (4) If no decision is made within the period referred to in this section, it is considered undue delay for purposes of the Act and the applicant or interested person may report the non-performance of the Municipal Planning Tribunal to the municipal manager, who must report it to the municipal council and mayor.